 Your hamster doesn’t need a housewarming party!
 Leave your new friend alone to finish moving in at least 24 hours.
+IF you are adopting from a breeder, ask about your hamster's comfort with handling and go from there.
 In the meantime, keep in mind:

 Welcome to the exciting world of hamster racing!
 Did you know hamsters can run up to 8 miles per night?
-But you can only enjoy this if you give them a wheel!
-Because he/she is still young, be sure to provide them a wheel that they will be able to grow into.
+But they can only enjoy this if you give them a wheel!
 If their back arches as they run, the wheel is too small.
-Aim for at least 8” with a solid running surface.
-Some good brands include Wodent Wheel, Carolina Storm (both available online), Comfort Wheel, the 12” Silent Spinner, and Flying Saucer (all available online and in stores).
+Aim for at least 8” for dwarf hamsters and 12" for Syrian hamsters, with a solid running surface.
+See our wheel list for more info!

 Congratulations, you now have your own interior decorator!
 Provide him/her with both homemade toys made from non-toxic materials and store-bought toys.
 Be creative!
-Stick to aspen, kiln-dried pine (it will say on the bag) or paper-based beddings (we suggest Kaytee Klean and Kozy).
-Cedar and non kiln-dried, and products labeled "soft wood" can irritate your hamster’s sensitive respiratory systems and lead to death.
+Stick to paper-based beddings (we suggest Kaytee Klean and Kozy) or shredded Aspen.
+Cedar, pine, and products labeled "soft wood" can irritate your hamster’s sensitive respiratory systems and sadly lead to death.

 You’ve just adopted a tiny food critic!
 Seed mixes provide great variety, but hamsters tend to pick out their favourite bits and leave the rest—if you could eat cupcakes and french fries all the time, wouldn’t you?
-So, we suggest that you offer seed mix alongside a staple block food.
-You can buy more from us or online.
+So, we suggest that you offer a high quality block diet, with a seed mix to supplement.

 Unlike most kids, this one has no problem eating their fruits and veggies.
 They will enjoy a small amount of fresh food as often as possible.
 Visit our treats page for a list of options!
 We suggest that you feed fresh foods or healthy treats instead of pet store goodies.
 It’s hard to resist the call of the yogurt drop or edible log, but your friend will thank you!